Bultut-yegon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 my shell permissions
-script that switches the current user to the user betty "task 0" script that prints the effective username of the current user "task 1"
+script that switches the current user to the user betty "task 0" script that prints the effective username of the current user "task 1" script that prints all the groups the current user is part of "task 2"